astronomer/airflow-guides/guides/logging.md

 It is important to note that logs are only sent to remote storage once a task has been completed (including in case of failure), this means you will only be able to see the logs of currently running tasks locally.

-## Example: Remote logging of tasks to S3 using Astro CLI
+## Remote Logging Example: Sending Task Logs to S3

-The following is a step-by-step guide on how to quickly set up logging of task logs to a S3 bucket using the Astro CLI ([Install instructions for the Astro CLI](https://docs.astronomer.io/astro/install-cli)).
+The following is a step-by-step guide on how to quickly set up logging of Airflow task logs to a S3 bucket using the [Astro CLI](https://docs.astronomer.io/astro/install-cli).

 1. Add the Amazon provider module `apache-airflow-providers-amazon` to `requirements.txt`.